umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/index.md

 ## [Getting Started](Getting-Started/)

-Learn what Umbraco Deploy is, how it works and how to get started using it.
+Learn what Umbraco Deploy is, how it works and how to get started using Umbraco Deploy.

 ## [Install Umbraco Deploy](Getting-Started/Installation/)